 While each of the Personal Wellbeing Practices is supported by research in terms of having a positive effect, it is certainly not the case that one size fits all.
 Not every practice works for everyone, all the time.
 This is known in the literature as “person activity fit” (Sin and Lyubomirsky, 2009).
 However, by offering students and teachers a buffet of PEP’s to attempt, they will be equipped with a toolkit of strategies that they can choose to use to cope with the struggles, and enjoy the highlights of life.
 It is hoped that people will use the PWP’s that they find most effective and helpful for them in their daily life, in order to move along the continuum of wellbeing towards flourishing.
 Much like a garden that needs to be looked after (weeded, fertilized, watered, etc), we need to continue to cultivate the habits and practices that enhance our own wellbeing.

 What is PERMAH?

-PERMAH is the organising framework for the PEP’s that we have designed for schools.
+PERMAH is the organising framework for the PWP’s that we have designed for schools.
 In 2011, Martin Seligman offered the PERMA framework.
 Many others have since added the H for Health.
 Each letter in the PERMAH framework refers to a pillar that leads to greater wellbeing.
-Therefore, the six pillars for the Positive Education Practices are: Positive emotion (P); Engagement (E); Relationships (R); Meaning (M); Accomplishment (A); and, Health (H).
+Therefore, the six pillars for the Personal Wellbeing Practices are: Positive emotion (P); Engagement (E); Relationships (R); Meaning (M); Accomplishment (A); and, Health (H).
 For more details on each of these pillars, see our Introduction to PERMAH.

 We hope that allowing schools access to these evidence-based tools of positive psychology will enhance help people to thrive and live their best life, both within and beyond the school gates.